Oxfordshire County Council are spinning the road safety stats again

 OCC did the one thing DfT’s guidance explicitly warns against.
 When a force uses the new system for only part of a comparison, DfT says “there is a break in the series and comparisons are not reliable unless the adjustment is used.”
 OCC compared a 2024 measured the old way with a 2025 measured the new way, using unadjusted numbers, right across the join.

 That’s not comparing two years; it’s apples and bicycles.
-And since Oxfordshire sits inside Thames Valley and switched on the same day, its celebrated 18% “fall” straddles the very same break.
+And since Oxfordshire sits inside Thames Valley and changed the way they report on the same day as the rest of the Thames Valley, its celebrated 18% “fall” straddles the very same break.
 The honest verdict is that you can’t draw any reliable comparison for either across 2024 to 2025.

 What about the fall in serious injuries?

-So after four years of 20mph schemes, the county has landed barely 20 below where it sat in 2019, having spent years above that.
+So after four years of 20mph schemes and ‘Vision Zero’, the county has landed barely 20 below where it sat in 2019, having spent years above that.
 OCC can’t take credit for clawing back to roughly where it started, especially when the years in between were worse.

-If 20mph works and gets serious injuries down, why were 2022 and 2024 – both years where the new limits were being rolled out at pace – higher than pre-programme 2019?
+If 20mph and Vision Zero work and get serious injuries down, why were 2022 and 2024 – both years where the new limits were being rolled out at pace – higher than pre-programme 2019?

 Thames Valley is having a recording wobble.